Spanish blanks plot: Aftermath

 An official account of the plot appeared in February 1593; it is assumed it was edited by John Davidson.
 It by no means included all the intercepted letters; but it printed a number concerned with William Sempill in 1589; the connection was that when Sempill's servant Pringle was found in England carrying letters to the Duke of Parma, they had included some from Huntly and Erroll.

 Perceptions of James VI shifted after the discoveries: some assumed the affair showed the king had at least tacitly approved dealings with Spain, and many more put it down to slackness in anti-Catholic measures.

+Elizabeth I sent a reward of £100 to Andrew Knox, entrusted to Anne of Denmark's goldsmith Elias Le Tellier.